Chapter 2:

 Peace—because for once in his life, he'd done something good.
 Something that mattered.

-But death had other plans.
+But it had other plans.

 He glanced down.
 No shadow beneath his feet either.